 The Design Starting Point: An Abstract Painting

-You walk straight into this room from the entrance to the flat, and the first thing you see is a big abstract painting.
+This entrance to this room sits directly opposite the front door, and the first thing you see is a big abstract painting.
 It used to live in the neutral master bedroom I worked on for the Fall 2016 One Room Challenge.
-This time, it was my starting point for the entire room design.
+This time, it was my starting point for the room design.

 Limited surface space on the bedside tables called for a slightly creative lighting solution: plug-in, wall mounted sconces instead of table lamps.
 Super easy to install and perfect for renters (like me).
 These concrete beauties were an Etsy find, and they echo the concrete table lamp on the dresser opposite.